 Maybe its the Uzbek influence, but Osh has some of the best food in Kyrgyzstan including some interesting specialities.
 Plov is a central Asian classic, but Osh uses a local variety of red rice and yellow onions making it quite unique.

 Vegetarians will be happy with maida manti and gok chuchvara.
 Both are a variety of Manti dumplings.
 Maida manti are filled with potatoes and are served with sour cream and red onions.
-Gok chuchvara is filled with green vegetables.
+Gok chuchvara is filled with a local type of green vegetables.

 It’s the Soviets that had a big influence on the current architecture of Osh.
 While the concrete flat appartments are not very inspiring, the decorative soviet mosaics are.